Toyman: Skills and abilities

-Other characters named the Toyman
+Other characters named Toyman

 Toyman robot

-The Toyman surfaces in Metropolis and allies with Lex Luthor in Action Comics #837 (May 2006) as part of the One Year Later 'Up, Up, and Away' story arc.
+Toyman surfaces in Metropolis and allies with Lex Luthor in Action Comics #837 (May 2006) as part of the One Year Later 'Up, Up, and Away' story arc.
 His first appearance was written by Geoff Johns and Kurt Busiek with art by Pete Woods.

 His appearance, inspired by the character's Superman: The Animated Series incarnation, is that of a child-sized doll.
 This Toyman mentions meeting Hiro Okamura in Japan and stealing one of his Superman robots.
 As part of his bargain with Luthor, he is given the information needed to find his creator Winslow Schott in exchange for assistance in a plot against Superman.

 This Toyman, renamed the Toyboy, is shown amongst Schott's other robots in Action Comics #865, and appears as the Toyboy alongside Schott in the 2009-2010 World's Finest miniseries.

-On the cover of Justice League of America (vol. 2) #13, it shows this android Toyman as a member of the Injustice League.
+In Justice League of America (vol. 2) #13, Toyman appears as a member of the Injustice League.

 Toywoman

-A female version of the Toyman named the Toywoman appears in Superman #349 (July 1980).
-The Toywoman is the gender-inverted version of Winslow Schott, the criminal known as the Toyman, created by Mister Mxyzptlk to serve as an enemy to his creation of Superwoman.
-Once Superman tricked Mister Mxyzptlk into saying his name backwards, the creation of Superwoman and Toywoman were undone.
+A female version of Toyman named the Toywoman appears in Superman #349 (July 1980).
+The Toywoman is the gender-inverted version of Winslow Schott, the criminal known as Toyman, created by Mister Mxyzptlk to serve as an enemy to his creation of Superwoman.
+Once Superman tricked Mister Mxyzptlk into saying his name backwards, the creations of Superwoman and the Toywoman were undone.

 Bizarro Toyman

 The Bizarro Toyman appears in Action Comics #856 (November 2007).
 When Bizarro III found himself infused with radiation from a blue sun, he developed the ability to replicate himself as well as create other "Bizarro" lifeforms based upon likenesses of people from Earth.
-He used this power to populate a cube-shaped planetoid dubbed the Bizarro World within the blue sun star-system.
-One of the many duplicates that he created was a Bizarro version of Superman's adversary Toyman.
-Bizarro imprisoned Toyman inside of his Fourtriss uv Bizarro along with several other known foes.
+He used this power to populate a cube-shaped planetoid dubbed the Bizarro World within a blue sun star-system.
+One of the many duplicates that he created was a Bizarro version of Toyman.
+Bizarro imprisoned this Toyman inside of his Fourtriss uv Bizarro along with several other known foes.

 Other versions

 World's Finest Comics

-An unidentified Toyman appears in World's Finest Comics #167 (June, 1967).
+An unidentified Toyman appears in World's Finest Comics #167 (June 1967).
 He tries to start a crime spree in Gotham City, but is thwarted by Superman, Supergirl and Batman.
 Nevertheless, Toyman uses a prototype molecular-dissolver ray on Batman to injure him.